← Return to FRAME

 3. Long-term growth depends on mental availability and emotional connection, not short-term activity.

-4. Brand Edge and Creative Edge help turn tracking data into clearer decisions, by reading brand performance as a connected system.
+4. Brand and Creative Edge help teams better understand the strength of their brand as part of a connected system.

 Once an organisation commits to tracking brand health, the next question is often what to measure.

-Brand health tracking can help teams measure and understand how a brand is showing up in people’s lives and how that presence is shifting – including whether it’s meaningful, distinctive, and chosen when it matters.
+Brand health tracking helps teams measure and understand how a brand is showing up in people’s lives – including how people think, feel, and behave towards a brand over time, relative to competitors.

+In large markets such as Australia and the US, where categories are mature and highly competitive, these metrics carry particular weight.
+Long-term growth comes from strengthening mental availability and emotional connection, rather than relying on short-term advertising bursts or price-led activity.
+The same principles apply in smaller markets like New Zealand.
 In this article, we outline common metrics used in brand health tracking alongside those measures that are unique when you work with The Research Agency (TRA).
-We explain the value in measuring what matters, balancing consistency of reporting with new diagnostic frameworks such as Brand Edge and Creative Edge to uncover distinct brand advantage.
+We explain the value in measuring what matters, maintaining consistency of reporting, and incorporating diagnostic frameworks such as Brand Edge and Creative Edge into your program to uncover distinct brand advantage.

 Brand awareness captures whether people know a brand exists and can recall or recognise it.
 It’s usually measured through unprompted awareness (spontaneous brand recall in relation to a category) and prompted awareness (brands recognised from a list).
 At TRA, we also measure mental availability at Category Entry Points (CEPs) to understand if brands are coming to mind at moments that matter, not just when the category is mentioned.
 An example of a CEP could be craving something refreshing such as an ice block, a cold beer or a bottle of water (different categories with overlapping entry points).